Guillem Alenyà

 Institutional page

+He has been a visitor at KIT-Karlsruhe (2007), INRIA-Grenoble (2008), BRL-Bristol(2016), and NYCU-Taiwan (2024,2025).
 He has published more than 150 papers in the best journals and conferences in the area.
-He has coordinated and participated in numerous scientific and technological transfer projects involving image understanding, next-best-view, rule learning from human examples and planing execution tasks.
+He has coordinated and participated in numerous scientific and technological transfer projects involving image understanding, next-best-view, rule learning from human examples, and planning execution tasks.

 He is currently promoting LabORA, a new Open Lab devoted to bringing Assistive Robotics closer to societal needs.
 This is an 800m2 new facility with an initial investment of 2.5M€ accompanied by the creation of a promoting group initially composed of >10 other research groups, hospitals, day-care facilities, service and technology industries, and governmental agencies.